ItzCrazyKns/Perplexica/README.md

 For setups without Docker:

-1. Follow the initial steps to clone the repository and rename the `.env.example` file to `.env` in the root directory.
+1. Follow the initial steps to clone the repository and rename the `sample.config.toml` file to `config.toml` in the root directory.
 You will need to fill in all the fields in this file.
 2. Additionally, rename the `.env.example` file to `.env` in the `ui` folder and complete all fields.
 3. The non-Docker setup requires manual configuration of both the backend and frontend.